anirudhgeek21/Guess-My-Number/README.md

 # Guess-My-Number
+A simplified game where you have to guess a randomly generated number using the clue of getting to know if you are in the range of the number.
-This is my personal project made to demonstrate my front-end development skills.
+This is my personal project to demonstrate my front-end development skills.